OpenTreeOfLife/opentreeoflife.github.io/index.md

 * **[taxonomy-stree-json](https://github.com/OpenTreeOfLife/taxonomy-stree-json)** : Code for visualizaing source trees aligned to taxonomies in [Phylografter](https://github.com/OpenTreeOfLife/phylografter)

 ## Repositories no longer being used / maintained
+* **[gcmdr](https://github.com/OpenTreeOfLife/gcmdr)** : Scripts for loading data into treemachine.
+Python.

+* **[phylografter](https://github.com/OpenTreeOfLife/phylografter)** : Phylografter was the Open Tree of Life curation app until being replaced by the curator app within the main web application (code in the opentree repo).
+Still maintained by Rick Ree, implements methods for tree curation and conflict detection.
+A web2py application.

 * **[nexson-sandbox](https://github.com/OpenTreeOfLife/nexson-sandbox)** :
 A set of test NexSON files that we used early in the project.